 The sun was lowering slowly as a big group of walkers passed us from the opposite direction.
 I think I said Konnichiwa 30 times in a minute.
 Very friendly bunch!
 Other than these people we did not see another soul on the Trail that day.

-We overshot our finish point.
+We accidentally overshot our finish point.
 Ooops.
-Walking into Takahara village to use the bathroom before making our way back using Google maps.
+Walked into Takahara village to use the bathroom before making our way back using Google maps.
 We recognised our suitcase on the porch landing and was soon welcomed by Ichiro our host and his sister.
 The language barrier proved challenging (I always kick myself for not speaking every language on this earth when we travel) but we were able to find out that Ichiro’s home was designed by him and included the use of one sugi tree (cedar) that was cut in pieces to create support pillars inside the home.
 It was an impressive space.

 We had a relaxing bath/onsen before dressing in traditional Yukata and being served traditional Japanese dinner, with sake!
 The foods were meticulously prepared, presented and we lacked the etiquette required for both chopstick use and eating as daintily as the food appeared.